Cjmpanda/GUI-project-revised/README.md

    Tie: You lose nothing

-7. Then you can press the reset button to play again and repeat through steps 2-6 until you run out of chips.
+7. Then you can press the reset button to play again and repeat through steps 2-6 until you fall below 10 chips which signifies a loss.

 '''